magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42514-->

-*  Broken pipe errors no longer occurs during bulk action processing due to unacknowledged messages for the consumer.
+*  Broken pipe errors no longer occur during bulk action processing due to unacknowledged messages for the consumer.
 A prefetch count property now limits these messages for the consumer and avoids errors.
 Previously, running `bin/magento queue:consumers:start async.operations.all` generated this error:  `Broken pipe or closed connection`.

 ### Gift cards